Ben Street (ice hockey)

-Benjamin Street (born February 13, 1987) is a Canadian professional ice hockey forward for EHC Red Bull München of the Deutsche Eishockey Liga (DEL).
+Benjamin Street (born February 13, 1987) is a retired former Canadian professional ice hockey forward.
+He most recently played for EHC Red Bull München of the Deutsche Eishockey Liga (DEL).
 An undrafted player, Street played five seasons of college hockey with the Wisconsin Badgers before turning professional in 2010.
 He joined the Calgary Flames organization in 2012 before signing with the Colorado Avalanche in 2014.
 He has also played with the Detroit Red Wings, Anaheim Ducks and New Jersey Devils.

 Playing career

 As a youth, Street played in the 2000 and 2001 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Burnaby.

 Street played his junior hockey with the Salmon Arm Silverbacks of the British Columbia Hockey League.
 After two seasons there, he joined the Wisconsin Badgers men's ice hockey program in 2005.
 He played 171 games for the Badgers between 2005 and 2010, scoring 47 goals and recording 94 points.
 Street was a member of the Badgers' 2006 national championship team, and shared the team's captaincy in his junior and senior seasons.
 He was named to numerous academic All-Conference teams.
 Street was named the recipient of Wisconsin's Ivan B. Williamson Scholastic Award in 2009–10, and to both the Academic All-Big Ten and Western Collegiate Hockey Association (WCHA) All-Academic teams for four consecutive years between 2007 and 2010.

 The five-foot-eleven, 185-pound Street went unselected in an NHL Entry Draft, but his work ethic with the Badgers helped him earn a professional contract in the Pittsburgh Penguins organization in 2010.
 He was assigned to the Wheeling Nailers of the ECHL to begin the 2010–11 season where he posted 24 goals and 51 points in just 38 games.
 His performance earned him a promotion to the American Hockey League (AHL)'s Wilkes-Barre/Scranton Penguins mid-season after injuries in Pittsburgh led to roster openings for the AHL squad.
 Street finished the season in the AHL, scoring 23 points in 36 games and appearing in the Calder Cup playoffs with the team.
 Despite playing only half of the ECHL season, Street was voted that league's Rookie of the Year.
 He returned to the Wilkes-Barre-Scranton Penguins in 2011–12 on an AHL contract, where he had 57 points in 71 games.